The odd thing is that we probably agree on a lot, poetgrl, even that it doesn't cheer us up.

 From, UrbanBaby dot com, there seems to be a large number of women who desire to be a single mom.
 We had a secretary (smart, jew, attractive) who was like that.
 She later married another but made sure her ds knew that nothing is permanent in a relationship.
 We also have a office manager who had 4 boys from the same guy, without benefit of marriage-she told me that he is a great father and provider, but maybe not a great marriage ( ?) prospect (?)/

 Urbanbaby, there seems to be a large (?) number of Urbanbaby moms, who want to kick the man out.
 Much smaller (?) number of women/moms want to keep the guy.
 Some want something inbetween.
 A lot of them want a fling and some of them successful do have a fling.
 Then there some that have a fling and get mad at DH for having a fling/affair.
-So many variables and not enough of me to satisfy any of themdisbeliefevileye
+So many variables and not enough of me to satisfy any of them

 This is really confusing to me.
 Are we supposed to be happy that we have an entire underclass of women, both black and white, who g think nothing of bearing children with no father in the picture because they know big government will be there to help them, thereby producing more democrat voters?
 That's pretty shameful, if you ask me.
 Statistics show that kids do better by every measure in a two parent family.
 Men and women do better by every measure, including economically, in intact two parent families.